wildfly-extras/wildfly-graphql-feature-pack/README.md

 -------------
 ## Layer in this Feature Pack

-The `graphql` layer from this feature pack is contained in the [feature-pack/src/main/resources/layers/standalone](feature-pack/src/main/resources/layers/standalone) folder.
+The `microprofile-graphql` layer from this feature pack is contained in the [feature-pack/src/main/resources/layers/standalone](feature-pack/src/main/resources/layers/standalone) folder.

-The `graphql` layer installs the `microprofile-graphql-smallrye` subsystem, so you can use the MicroProfile [GraphQL](https://github.com/eclipse/microprofile-graphql) APIs from your application.
+The `microprofile-graphql` layer installs the `microprofile-graphql-smallrye` subsystem, so you can use the MicroProfile [GraphQL](https://github.com/eclipse/microprofile-graphql) APIs from your application.